Andy-Alcivar/Build-a-Survey-Form/README.md

 13)Inside the form element, you can select an option from a group of at least two radio buttons that are grouped using the name attribute
 14)Inside the form element, you can select several fields from a series of checkboxes, each of which must have a value attribute
-15)Inside the form element, you are presented with a textarea for additional comments 16)Inside the form element, you are presented with a button with id of submit to submit all the inputs
+15)Inside the form element, you are presented with a textarea for additional comments 16)Inside the form element, you are presented with a button with id of submit to submit all the input